seharsyed/CSPID_MP/README.md

 The code is compiled by accessing the src folder. once inside the src folder type:

-  a) make clean (It removes all the previous object files)
+  1) make clean (It removes all the previous object files)

-  b) make all  (compiles the C implemenation)
+  2) make all  (compiles the C implemenation)

-  c) ./cspid filename
+  3) ./cspid filename
           Here the matrix instance is matrixA.mtx